Variable Specific Impulse Magnetoplasma Rocket: VX-200SS

 In July 2021, Ad Astra announced the completion of a record-breaking test for the engine, running it for 28 hours at a power level of 82.5 kW.
 A second test, conducted from July 12 to 16, successfully ran the engine for 88 hours at a power level of 80 kW.
-Ad Astra anticipates conducting 100 kW power level tests in the second half of 2021.
+Ad Astra anticipates conducting 100 kW power level tests in 2023.

 Potential applications

 VASIMR has a comparatively poor thrust-to-weight ratio, and requires an ambient vacuum.

 Proposed applications for VASIMR such as the rapid transportation of people to Mars would require a very high power, low mass energy source, ten times more efficient than a nuclear reactor (see nuclear electric rocket).
 In 2010 NASA Administrator Charles Bolden said that VASIMR technology could be the breakthrough technology that would reduce the travel time on a Mars mission from 2.5 years to 5 months.
 However this claim has not been repeated in the last decade.

 In August 2008, Tim Glover, Ad Astra director of development, publicly stated that the first expected application of VASIMR engine is "hauling things [non-human cargo] from low-Earth orbit to low-lunar orbit" supporting NASA's return to Moon efforts.